 The best way to take care of black hair involves washing with a gentle shampoo, deep treatments to strengthen and moisturize hair, keeping hair moisturized daily, and styling hair safely.

-Protein treatments are used to replace protein lost during chemical treatments.
+Protein treatments are used to strengthen hair and replace protein lost during chemical treatments.
 The protein in hair keeps it strong and helps prevent breakage.
 If protein that’s lost is not replaced, the hair will become weak, eventually break and will limit how long the hair can grow.
-For an effective protein treatment, add a raw egg to your favorite conditioner, and apply to wet hair after shampooing.
-Cover with a plastic cap, and allow to sit for 30 to 60 minutes.
+Using a protein treatment such as Hairfinity Strengthening Amino Masque will help increase hair strength and reduce breakage.

 Moisture treatments are used to keep hair soft and supple.
 They must be balanced with protein treatments, to combat dryness and breakage that can result from too much protein.
-For an effective moisture treatment, apply virgin coconut oil to wet hair and cover with a plastic cap.
-Then sit under a hooded dryer for 10 to 15 minutes.
+Using a moisture treatment such as Hairfinity Balanced Moisture Conditioner will help replenish the hair to its optimal moisture level, smooth, and detangle.

 Keeping hair moisturized is the key to growing black hair long.
 If black hair is not moisturized properly, it will become dry and eventually break.
 Black hair care products often contain ingredients that are considered moisturizing.
 However, many of these ingredients don’t moisturize effectively.
-Petroleum and lanolin are used in black hair care products, but they simply coat the hair with a gloss, instead of penetrating the hair and moisturizing it.
-To effectively moisturize black hair, you must use a moisture product that can penetrate the hair.
-Coconut oil is the only oil product that can penetrate the hair and moisturize it from the inside.
-Coconut oil also helps prevent protein loss and keeps black hair strong.
+Petroleum and lanolin are used in many black hair care products, but they simply coat the hair with a gloss, instead of penetrating the hair and moisturizing it.
+To effectively moisturize black hair, you must use a moisture product that can penetrate the hair such as Hairfinity Revitalizing Leave-In.
+To help maintain hydration, an oil product can be used for sealing.
+Using an oil such as Hairfinity Nourishing Botanical Oil can serve dual purposes because it contains oils such as coconut oil which is known to be able to penetrate the hair shaft.

 Products and Ingredients to Avoid for Healthy Black Hair